status-im/status-mobile/doc/codebase-structure-and-guidelines.md

-# Codebase Strucuture and Guidelines
+# Codebase Structure and Guidelines

 ## Starting the app